 His score on the Hall of Fame Monitor is 107, which puts him at the level of a "likely Hall of Famer", although he does not do as well on the other Hall of Fame tests.
 Parrish has one Hall of Famer on his similarity scores list, that one being Gary Carter at 880.

-Lance was a first-round pick by the Detroit Tigers in 1974 and spent 1974-77 in the minors, showing power by hitting 55 home runs in that time.
-He made his major league debut in September 1977 and after that was in the majors for good.
-While his major league batting averages were low in 1977-78, he kicked it up to .276 in 1979 and his batting average stayed decent for most of his Detroit years.
+Lance was a first-round pick by the Detroit Tigers in 1974 and spent 1974 to 1977 in the minors, showing power by hitting 55 home runs in that time.
+He made his major league debut in September of 1977 and after that was in the majors for good.
+While his major league batting averages were low in 1977 and 1978, he kicked it up to .276 in 1979 and his batting average stayed decent for most of his Detroit years.

-Parrish never led the league in any major offensive categories, but sometimes was in the top ten.
+Parrish never led his league in any major offensive categories, but sometimes was in the top ten.
 He was fifth in home runs in 1982, third in doubles in 1983 and third in home runs in 1984.
 His highest finish in the MVP voting was ninth in 1983.
-As part of the great 1984 Tigers who won 111 games, he hit 33 home runs and finished 16th in the MVP voting.
+As part of the great 1984 Tigers team that won 111 games, he hit 33 home runs and finished 16th in the MVP voting.

 After the 1986 season he became a free agent and signed with the Philadelphia Phillies.
 While his best years were with Detroit, he still put in many decent years after that.
-He spent a couple years with the Phillies, three and part of a fourth with the California Angels, part of one with Seattle, and one each with the Cleveland Indians, Pittsburgh Pirates and Toronto Blue Jays.
+He spent a couple years with the Phillies, three and part of a fourth with the California Angels, part of one with the Seattle Mariners, and one each with the Cleveland Indians, Pittsburgh Pirates and Toronto Blue Jays.
 His only World Series was in 1984, when he slugged .500.